kvelcich/dotfiles/README.md

   * [Z shell (zsh)](http://zsh.sourceforge.net/)
   * [Hyper](https://hyper.is/)

+#### Manual Installation
+All resources are found within their corresponding directories within this repository as well as an installation script.

+Be aware that some installation scripts expect the operating system as the first argument, so be sure to add the appropriate OS as a command line argument, i.e. `$ ./install.sh arch-wsl`.

 ### Supported Operating Systems

 As far as I'm aware this should work for Linux, macOS, and Windows Subsystem for Linux (WSL).